neicnordic/neic-sda/CONTRIBUTING.md

 # Contributing guidelines

-We thank you in advance :thumbsup: :tada: for taking the time to contribute, whether with *code* or with *ideas*, to the Local EGA project.
+We thank you in advance :thumbsup: :tada: for taking the time to contribute, whether with *code* or with *ideas*, to the NeIC SDA project.

 ## Did you find a bug?